Command reference

 settings set

-Sets value to the specified setting of an app.
+Sets the value for the specified setting of an app.

 Usage